Last updated: 22/04/22

 If you’re running low on time then you can actually visit Brasov as a day trip from Bucharest!

 I stayed in two hostels during my time in Brasov Romania and I recommend them both for different reasons.

 JugendStube has the absolute best location, hands down.
 As soon as you step out of the door, you are on one of the main streets in Brasov’s old town, and the adjacent street is the main street where all the nightlife is, leading to Piata Sfatului, or the main square.
-The dorm rooms, kitchen and common room are pretty basic (though totally fine!) and there is not a whole lot of atmosphere in this hostel, but if you just want a place to sleep in a great location then JugendStube is your best bet.
-Jugenstube also provides a free breakfast and free lockers.
-To book your stay at JugendStube hostel, just click here!
+The rooms are pretty basic but perfectly fine, and Jugenstube also provides a free breakfast.

 Kismet Dao was the second hostel that I stayed at in Brasov, and it was my personal favourite of the two.
-While the location is not as central (Kismet Dao is located in the Schei district, a ten minute walk from the old town), the rooms are decorated beautifully (more like a nice AirBNB than a hostel), and the building as a whole really has the extra ‘wow’ factor.
+Unfortunately, when I came to update this article I found that it is temporarily closed but I am leaving it up just in case it reopens!
+The rooms at Kismet Dao are decorated beautifully, and the building as a whole really has the extra ‘wow’ factor.
 From my experience, it was also the more sociable of the two hostels.
-Kismet Dao offers a free breakfast and free lockers.
-To book your stay at Kismet Dao hostel, just click here!
+Kismet Dao offers a free breakfast.

 If you liked this article and would like to support my work, please click the button above to donate a couple of bucks and buy me a coffee.
 The ad revenue that I receive on this website is minimal, so support from my readers enables me to keep creating content that you (hopefully!) love to read.